Skip to content

 Current projects

-Ian Hewitt, the AELTC chairman says, "We see the Debenture programme as a central part of our funding for all of our capital expenditure."
+Ian Hewitt, the AELTC chairman says, "We see the debenture programme as a central part of our funding for all of our capital expenditure."

 The club has earmarked funds to pay for a number of big projects including the £65m purchase of a neighbouring golf club to further expand their corporate hospitality facilities.

-The latest issue of No. 1 Court Debentures will help the club with its huge expansion into Wimbledon Park.
+The latest issue of No.1 Court debentures will help the club with its huge expansion into Wimbledon Park.
 Lying opposite the existing club grounds in Church Road, the AELTC is set to almost triple in size following the purchase of the lease of the land currently occupied by Wimbledon Park Golf Club.

 What has the AELTC used debenture funds for historically?

-In recent decades, Debenture funds have been used to fund a range of high-cost development projects around the grounds:
+In recent decades, debenture funds have been used to fund a range of high-cost development projects around the grounds:

 Year Project